consoledotdev/home/content/qa/keydb-john-sully.md

 I use a Microsoft ergonomic keyboard and I recently switched to a trackball because my hand was spending so much time typing on the computer all the time.
-My hands got a little wonky.
+My hands got a little wonky, and I got a bit of RSI.
 I found that it helped to have it in a different position than the mouse.
 I've been focusing a little bit more on ergonomics lately.

 My main desktop is Windows and I do some work in Windows Subsystem for Linux.
 I use two Dell 4k monitors.
 I like to have really crisp text.